Stratford Junior High 1950-1978

 Stratford Junior High is Closed – 1978

-In the mid 1970s, due to declining enrollment, Arlington was closing and consolidating schools.
-Superintendent Dr. Larry Cuban proposed moving 9th grade students from the junior high schools to high schools in September 1978, creating Intermediate Schools for seventh and eighth grade students.
+In the mid-1970s, due to declining enrollment, Arlington was closing and consolidating schools.
+Superintendent Dr. Larry Cuban proposed moving 9th-grade students from the junior high schools to high schools in September 1978, creating Intermediate Schools for seventh and eighth-grade students.
 Stratford’s student enrollment had dwindled and the School Board had decided to close Stratford in September 1978.

 In the yearbook, graduating students would explain what they left behind after their experience; very much like the senior quotes left on their building’s walls today.
-Like H-B Woodlawn, Stratford (despite it’s size) had a tightly knit community that should not be forgotten.
+Like H-B Woodlawn, Stratford (despite its size) had a tightly knit community that should not be forgotten.

 Two programs merge

-By the end of the 1970s, the popularity of alternative learning died down.
+By the end of the 1970s, the popularity of alternative learning had died down.
 The superintendent, however, remained in support of alternative education.
 Financial and population issues caused the school board to propose a merger of Woodlawn and Hoffman-Boston.
-(Christy Mach, page 100)
+(Christy Mach, page 100)The idea to merge Hoffman-Boston and Woodlawn started in 1976.
+With school closings and consolidations, Superintendent Dr. Larry Cuban proposed merging the Hoffman Boston and Woodlawn programs in 1977.

 The School Board wanted to move the programs into the Stratford Junior High building on Vacation Lane.
 The reasons were primarily because of budget cuts, and closing schools was necessary.
 A merger proposal was finished in November 1977.

-Because a new program would be created, as opposed to simply being in the same building as two separate schools, Woodlawn students questioned what would happen to their philosophies and traditions.
+Woodlawn students, however, didn’t believe that younger students from Hoffman-Boston had the maturity to handle the academic freedom and greater responsibility over their own education that students in the Woodlawn program enjoyed.
+“At a January 1977 public hearing before the School Board a group of Woodlawn students spoke so strongly against the September 1977 date for merger that the Superintendent and School Board reconsidered the proposal and decided to delay the merger until September 1978.
+But it was made clear that a new program was to be created, rather than the Woodlawn idea of merely “co-locating” the two programs in the same building.”
+(Merger Report pg.
+4)Because a new program would be created, as opposed to simply being in the same building as two separate schools, Woodlawn students questioned what would happen to their philosophies and traditions.
 For example, would they still have Town Meeting?
 Because of the younger students, would they still have an open campus?
-Many were also concerned about the possibility of having a principal, instead of a head teacher.
-One student even said “Woodlawn had no loyalty to Hoffman-Boston, and the program had everything to lose and nothing to gain from the merger.”
+Many were also concerned about the possibility of having a principal instead of a head teacher.
+One student even said, “Woodlawn had no loyalty to Hoffman-Boston, and the program had everything to lose and nothing to gain from the merger.”
 These were issues that needed to be resolved.
 To settle these conflicts, a Merger Committee was formed to create the new philosophy of H-B Woodlawn.

 Theresa Flynn, class of 1981 and former librarian at H-B Woodlawn, was on the building committee when the merger was proposed.
 “We were offered several options: keep the Woodlawn facility on 16th Street (too small), keep the Hoffman-Boston building on Queen Street (too small), the Mason Arts Building on Wilson Blvd (too small), Gunston (too large/cold/impersonal) or Stratford.
 I remember the day we walked in to see the building.
-We saw the fish pond and that was it … we were sold.
+We saw the fish pond, and that was it … we were sold.
 We met all summer in the building in 1978, but there was no air-conditioning yet, so it was kind of brutal.”

 The Merger Report- The H-B Woodlawn Program is Created

-The Merger Committee believed that “all students are unique, and should be valued for who they are.”
-The school should create a learning environment that meets the need of all students individually.
+The Merger Committee believed that “all students are unique and should be valued for who they are.”
+The school should create a learning environment that meets the needs of all students individually.
 With this belief, the school must meet the intellectual needs of students.
 To accomplish this, there was a teacher-guidance system.
-Each student was assigned a teacher-advisor, who would guide their students.
+Each student was assigned a teacher-advisor who would guide their students.
 Students should develop the ability to make responsible choices.
 H-B’s philosophy was and still is based on the Latin phrase Verbum Sap Sat which means a word to the wise is sufficient.
 In other words, people don’t need to be told to be sensible.

 Courses from both the Hoffman Boston and Woodlawn programs were offered.
 Students proposed electives and voted on them.
 In this way, students could have a more personal curriculum.
 Students could also have outside teachers come in to teach a course for a quarter or create an independent study class.
 Students would request a class they would like to take, and if possible, they would meet with a teacher once a week, doing the rest of the work independently.
 Students could also take internships, working outside of the school (though students had to arrange them themselves).
 Students could take certain classes at their home schools, for example, music classes and could participate in art, drama and sports at their home schools.
 They could even be in the yearbook.
 All students graduate from their home schools, not H-B Woodlawn.